Are You Prepared for the Cybersecurity Risks of Remote Work?

 What Is “Mature” Security?

-When the COIVID-19 pandemic forced millions of organizations around the world to change their way of doing business almost overnight, a great many found themselves without the appropriate anticipatory cybersecurity plans in place.
+When the COVID-19 pandemic forced millions of organizations worldwide to change their way of doing business almost overnight, many found themselves without the appropriate anticipatory cybersecurity plans in place.

-They were ill-prepared for the new attack vectors that remote work would create and lacked the employee training, processes, policies, infrastructure and staff they needed to protect themselves.
-Many organizations are struggling to catch up and breaches are happening every day, leading to loss of time, money and reputation.
+They were ill-prepared for the new attack vectors that remote work would create and lacked the employee training, processes, policies, infrastructure, and staff they needed to protect themselves.
+Many organizations struggle to catch up, and daily breaches lead to time, money, and reputation loss.

-Mature security not only includes countermeasures you need today, but also ensures the flexibility to counteract new situations as they arise.
+Mature security includes countermeasures you need today, ensuring the flexibility to counteract new situations.
 Companies that are ready for abrupt changes in their regular IT risk assessments — even if they don’t know what those changes might be — have a significant edge over those who only have a locked-down plan to deal with their known attack vectors.

 Assessing Security Maturity